nodejsjp/awesome-tokyo/README.md

 + [Japan National Tourism Organization](https://www.jnto.go.jp/eng/) - Official Japan tourism organization website
 + [Open Source Tokyo](https://github.com/opensourcecities/tokyo) - A directory of companies, people, and projects that are Open Source and from Tokyo

+## To event organizer :raised_hands:

+We cannot find great place to eat and hack when we attend foreign conference so we have created the curated list.
+It will help you but it is not enough because we think you would like to customize this list with focus on venues.
+We prepared the step to create your own great list for you and your friends.

+1. Fork this repository
+2. Change name. e.g. awesome nodefest-2017
+3. Add these things:
+  - venues address
+  - hotels near venues

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)